kcmr/vsce-yamllint-fix/README.md

 ### Commands

-- `YAML: Fix file` - Fix the current YAML file
+- `YamlLintFix: Fix file` - Fix the current YAML file
-- `YAML: Fix all files in workspace` - Fix all YAML files in the workspace
+- `YamlLintFix: Fix all files in workspace` - Fix all YAML files in the workspace

 ### Configuration File

 Place a `.yamllint` file in your project root to configure yamllint rules.
+A file with a different name can be specified in the extension settings.

 Example:

 ```yaml
 extends: default